 I really tried to stop laughing, but her response didn’t help.

 “If you’re going to mock me, I am closing this door,” she said.

-“No, no, sorry,” I was still chuckling, but at least I could form a coherent sentence.
-“It’s just what you said.
-Sorry.
-I really want to talk to you, I mean it.
+“No, no, sorry,” I gasped, suppressing chuckles to form a coherent sentence.
+“I really want to talk to you, I mean it.
 I’ll be good.”

 “So,” I said as I stepped past the threshold.
-“Cain was like, this old an who knew lot of lore, and he’d always ask you to stay a while and listen, but you were just using him for items and stuff so nobody ever stayed a while and listened.
+“Deckard Cain was like, this old guy who knew lot of lore, and he’d always ask you to stay a while and listen, but you were just using him for items and stuff so nobody ever stayed a while and listened.
 And the other one was like this really stereotypical witch, and shed give the soul in search of answers spiel, but you really only went there to buy potions.”

-“Isn’t Halloween kinda sorta Christian?”
+“But isn’t Halloween kinda sorta Christian?”
 I asked.
 “Relatively speaking?”

 Erin shrugged.
-“Samhain is anything but Christian,” she said.
-“Of course, the Christians appropriated it with All Saint’s Day, and thus All Hallow’s Eve, but it’s a pale imitation of the original.
+“Samhain is anything but Christian.
+Of course, the Christians appropriated it just like they do everything else, but the best they can manage is a pale knock-off of the original.
 Samhain is a sacred festival of the end of the harvest and of summer, and the beginning of the colder half of the year.
 It celebrates our ancestors by honoring those who have passed on, and it is somber, benevolent, and spiritual.
-Halloween, on the other hand, is a flippant secular holiday, which twists the important parts of the original festival – the harvest, honoring the dead – and replaces them with empty pageantry.”
+Halloween, on the other hand, is a flippant secular holiday, which twists the important parts of the original festival – the harvest, honoring the dead – and replaces them with empty pageantry and commercialism.”